 After spending five months in the gospels, we are finally leaving them behind and moving into Acts.
-Today we look at Sapphira, the first woman mentioned by name who was part of the early church.
+On today’s episode of All God’s Women we look at Sapphira, the first woman mentioned by name who was part of the early church.
 Though her name means beautiful, her actions were not so lovely.

 We meet Sapphira in Acts 5, but in order to fully appreciate her story, we need to first put her in context.